 Abstract: Culture shock and cultural adaptation are phenomena that international students experience, while crossing boundaries.
 Digital collections can serve as a medium for sharing sensations and experiences.
 They can help overcome the sense of isolation and culture shock, by illustrating to an individual how others have similar experiences.

+The new culture shock: the manager in the evolving information society - Linstone, H.A.
 Abstract: Summary form only given.
 It is contended that managers, fully immersed in their immediate tasks and deadlines, may only belatedly recognize the profound changes triggered by the world around them.
 Mosaic structures are relapsing multilevel hierarchy.

+The Role of the Physical Environment in Culture Shock.
 Arza Churchman, Faculty of Architecture and Town Planning.

 the context of a between-country migration situation, that of immigrants from

+Expatriate culture shock in China: a study in the Beijing hotel industry - Kaye, Marianna; Taylor, William G.K.
 Abstract: Explores the occurrence of culture shock in the population of expatriate managers working in the joint venture hotels in Beijing, China.
 The paper seeks to gauge the importance of a variety of factors that might influence the level of culture shock.
 Proposes a model which envisages culture shock as determined by situational factors and by the level of inter-cultural sensitivity of an expatriate.
 The findings demonstrate a strong inverse relationship between inter-cultural sensitivity and culture shock.
 Among situational factors, a managerial emphasis on motivating employees is associated with lower culture shock.
 A surprising finding is the tendency for Asian expatriates to experience greater culture shock for a given level of inter-cultural sensitivity.

-Abstract: Individual culture shock is a well known and evidenced phenomenon.
+The collective culture shock in transition countries - theoretical and empirical implications - Feichtinger C.; Fink G. Abstract: Individual culture shock is a well known and evidenced phenomenon.
 It describes the psychological and also physical reactions of a person staying abroad.
 Culture shock is the result of confrontation with a foreign culture.
 According to the authors such reactions also exist on the level of society as a whole.
 This collective culture shock influences management and business relations and causes problems.
 A theory of the collective culture shock is developed that analyses these problems and provides a framework for solutions.